Clarion Hotel Philadelphia International Airport

 Arts & Museums

 Fort Mifflin remained an active U.S. military stronghold from the Revolutionary War until it was decommissioned in 1959.
 The fort was the site of a 1775 battle of paramount importance between British and Colonial solders.
 In the U.S. Civil War, the installation was used to contain Confederate prisoners of war.
-Period uniform and weapons demonstrations are also performed regularly.
-The Fort is open to public from March to December.
+Today, it is not unusual to spot period uniform and weapons demonstrations regularly.

 The Simeone Automotive Museum is neurosurgeon and avid car collector, Dr. Frederick Simeone's labor of love.
 Set in an old engine manufacturing factory near the Philadelphia International Airport, it is a must visit for all vintage car enthusiasts.
 Their collection of more than 60 limited racing cars ever made is a connoisseur's pride.
 These rare beauties are exhibited in dioramas reminiscent of race courses where these automobiles had contended.
 Their repertoire starts from 1909 and ends through the mid 1970s.
 These include the Porsche 917, 1938 Alfa Romeo, The American Underslung, 1916 Stutz Bearcat, Mercer Raceabout, 1963 Corvette Grand Sport, 1931 Bentley and Bugatti.
 Get a glimpse of how racing has evolved since its inception while walking through this fascination place.
 It is also touted to be the first of its kind in the continent.
 The museum even has spaces to rent for various events.